SuriyaPradeep/DSA_Questions/README.md

 [1,|0,1,0,1|]
 [1,0,|1,0,1|]

+45.Remove Element:-Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
+The order of the elements may be changed.
+Then return the number of elements in nums which are not equal to val.
+Consider the number of elements in nums which are not equal to val be k, to get accepted, you need to do the following things:
+Change the array nums such that the first k elements of nums contain the elements which are not equal to val.
+The remaining elements of nums are not important as well as the size of nums.
+Return k.
+Input: nums = [3,2,2,3], val = 3
+Output: 2, nums = [2,2,_,_]
+Explanation: Your function should return k = 2, with the first two elements of nums being 2.
+It does not matter what you leave beyond the returned k (hence they are underscores).

+46.Unique Number of Occurrences:-Given an array of integers arr, return true if the number of occurrences of each value in the array is unique or false otherwise.
+Input: arr = [1,2,2,1,1,3]
+Output: true
+Explanation: The value 1 has 3 occurrences, 2 has 2 and 3 has 1.
+No two values have the same number of occurrences.

 ## Strings
 1.Valid Palindrome:-A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
 Alphanumeric characters include letters and numbers.